2Point, Inc.

 Licensed in North Carolina in 1991 (P.L.S.
 L - 3374), Kris is a 1999 graduate of the North Carolina Society of Surveyors (N.C.S.S.)
 Institute, a three-year continuing education program that for many years drew national attention for the quality of its curriculum and instructors.
 Kris chaired the N.C.S.S.
 Education Committee for three years.

-In 2001, Kris began offering continuing education courses in North Carolina on legal aspects of retracement.
-More recently, his teaching career has expanded to include conferences and seminars nationwide.
+In 2003, Kris began offering continuing education courses in North Carolina.
+Since 2010, his teaching career has expanded to include conferences and seminars nationwide, with customized presentations in over 40 states.
 Course offerings now include a broad range of topics, including adverse possession and other unwritten rights, riparian law, mineral rights, and courtroom preparation.
-Customized courses tailored to the jurisdiction in which they are presented enhance their value to the professional.
-Kris has presented several keynote addresses for state conventions.
+General outlines can be reviewed on our "Available Courses" pulldown on this website.
+Kris also has presented several keynote addresses for state conventions.

 In August 2013, Kris published his first book, “Rooted in Stone: the Development of Adverse Possession in 20 Eastern States and the District of Columbia.”
 This text considers adverse possession and prescriptive easements from their early origins to the present day.
 Separate chapters are dedicated to variations between jurisdictions in the eastern United States.